SokmeanE/expense-tracker/README.md

 # expense-tracker
-this website is create to record daily expenses by calculating each spending record
+this website is created to record daily expenses by calculating each spending record